 If you’re worried that the rise in adaptive clothes is just a trend, know that designers train expressly for this type of wardrobe every year.

 The Open Style Lab in New York City brings together designers, design students, engineers, therapists, and senior care communities to create new garment styles for persons with various physical needs.

-What does it mean to wear adaptable clothing?
+What does it mean to wear adaptable clothing for wheelchairs and prosthetics?

 Adaptive clothing, as the name suggests, is designed to fit a variety of conditions and demands.
 According to the Centers for Disease Control and Prevention, one out of every four persons in the United States (26%) has “some form of handicap.” which could benefit from assistive technology.

 While their wardrobe requirements are likely to be varied, they are all motivated by a desire to seem fashionable and express themselves via fashion.

 Mindy Scheier, the founder of Runway of Dreams and a former Saks Fifth Avenue stylist, talks with prominent fashion manufacturers on a regular basis to explore how they might incorporate adaptive alternatives into their present products for medical devices and even develop new lines for individuals with disabilities.

 Chelsie Hill, a dancer, and model, told NBC News Shopping that she sees a lot of demand for apparel with larger necklines and magnetic fasteners instead of typical buttons and zippers, such as this Tommy Adaptive Performance Polo.